TAU’s Mints Prize Awarded to Poverty Expert Sabina Alkire

 Since 2017, the $100,000 BMI Prize has been given to an exceptional individual who has devoted his or her research to solving a strategic global challenge, and whose public action and ideas have made a transformative impact on global policy formation and contributed to the welfare of a significant number of communities worldwide.
 The Boris Mints Institute was founded in 2015 at Tel Aviv University.

 “It’s so heartening that the Institute would recognize poverty to be a global challenge that needs a strategic policy solution,” said Prof. Alkire in recognition of her award.

 “Prof. Alkire’s research is precisely the type of work BMI is encouraging and a very worthy recipient for the Prize.
 This research has had practical results in helping to understand and reduce global poverty,” said Prof. Itai Sened, head of BMI.

-Members of the Institute’s International Advisory Board, among them former Prime Minister of Montenegro Igor Lukšić and former Prime Minister of Armenia Prof. Armen Darbinian, as well as 2018 BMI Prize Laureate and 2019 Nobel Prize Laureate Prof. Michael Kremer of Harvard University, attended the ceremony remotely.
+Members of the Institute’s International Advisory Board attended the ceremony remotely, among them former Prime Minister of Montenegro Igor Lukšić and former Prime Minister of Armenia Prof. Armen Darbinian.
+Also present online was Prof. Michael Kremer of Harvard University, 2018 BMI Prize Laureate and 2019 Nobel Prize Laureate.